pioterl/todolist/README.md

 Simple to do list created in Flutter just for learning.
 App uses using local database to store tasks.

+If you want to to see changelog, just look in commits.

 ![](screenshot-light.png)

 ![](screenshot-dark.png)

 ## Getting Started